maildev/maildev/README.md

 });
 ```

 MailDev also has a **REST API**.
 For more info
 [view the docs](https://github.com/djfarrelly/MailDev/blob/master/docs/rest.md).

 ## Outgoing email

 Maildev optionally supports selectively relaying email to an outgoing SMTP server.
 If you configure outgoing
-email with the --outgoing-xxx options you can click "Relay" on an individual email to relay through MailDev out
+email with the --outgoing-* options you can click "Relay" on an individual email to relay through MailDev out
 to a real SMTP service that will really send the email.

   Example: